standard-lib/Matlab-Instrument-Drivers/README.md

 # Installation

 1. Install VISA software (Keysight IO Library Suite (IOLS) is recommended).
-2. Copy the "instrument-drivers" folder to the folder that your script/function exists.
+2. Copy the contents of "instrument-drivers" folder to the folder that your script/function exists.

 # Usage